-Critical study of the social, political, and artistic changes in American art during the first half of the twentieth century.
-Prerequisites: ARS 101 and 102 or 340.
+Critical study of the social, political, and artistic changes in American art during the first half of the 20th century.
+Prerequisites: ARS 101 and

 ARS 562 Art of Ancient Mesoamerica.
 (3) F

 Critical study of art and architecture of Mexico and Maya area before Spanish contact.
 Lecture, conference.